Bound by Corruption by BelovedStranger

 DISTRAUGHT, KAGOME HADN’T known where Sesshomaru was taking her.
 Hadn’t cared.
 She’d refused to leave the haven of his arms to look around.
 All she knew was that they’d travelled the skies, had felt the wind whip at her braid, pulling on her clothes.
 Yet Sesshomaru held her, kept her safe.
 Secure.

-But the things he said confused her.
+But the things he’d said confused her.
 Did he or did he not want her to learn from her previous misconceptions she’d been taught since birth?
-Only to realize he was a hypocrite—like her.
-He was prejudice against ningen, against miko, yet he judged her for being blindly bias.
-But when she sought to let go of such false teachings, he encouraged her to keep them.
+The answer came to her.
+A realization.

-He wanted her to feel superior.
-Towards other humans.
-Towards his kind.
-And she was coming to understand why.
-He didn’t want her to change.
 No, that was wrong.
 He didn’t want her to change for the better.

 Sitting in the soothing warmth of the hot spring, she felt some life return to her.
 She sniffed, tears threatening, only to feel Sesshomaru smooth his hand down her arm, a soothing brush.
 She had her arms wrapped around her chest, but his touch stopped at her elbow and retraced its path.
-He made no demands of her, only gave, and she soaked in the solace he provided, and tried not to cry at his simple kindness.
+He made no demands of her, only gave, and she soaked in the comfort he provided, and tried not to cry at his simple kindness.
 His cruelty would have been easier to bear.
 She hadn’t expected…this.

 Gentleness.
 Generosity.